cyril/r_spec-clone.rb/README.md

 ### Anatomy of a spec file

-To use the `RSpec` module and its DSL, you need to add `require "r_spec"` to your spec files.
+To use the `RSpec` module and its DSL, you need to add `require "r_spec/clone"` to your spec files.
 Many projects use a custom spec helper which organizes these includes.

 Concrete test cases are defined in `it` blocks.